-At check-in you will have the opportunity to register your camper for email delivery ($5 fee).
+During online registration and at check-in you will have the opportunity to register your camper for email delivery ($5 fee).
 Emails will be printed and delivered by office staff.
 Note that the contents of emails may be seen by office staff.

 One of our goals is to provide the CSM experience to all children regardless of their ability to pay.
 In order to achieve this we rely on the support of our generous community.
 For more information on our scholarship fund, please visit our donation page.

 Camper care packages are welcome!
-While your child is at camp, you may send a care package of food, clothes, books, etc. However, we ask you to limit the amount of sweets and baked goods you send so your child does not fill up on food.
+While your child is at camp, you may send a care package of food, clothes, books, etc. However, we ask you to limit the amount of sweets and baked goods you send so your child does not fill up on junk food.